 Civeo's LTIP, established under the EPP, is designed to provide an additional incentive to executives to grow shareholder value through ownership of Civeo common shares or incentive awards directly linked to Civeo's share price and to support our efforts to attract and retain highly qualified executives to grow and develop Civeo in our highly competitive and cyclical industry.
 The EPP provides for the grant of any combination of restricted share awards, restricted share units, performance awards, dividend equivalents, phantom share awards, deferred share awards, share payments or options.
 Broadly speaking, we award three types of long-term incentives to balance liquidity and dilution considerations and to ensure we deliver tax effective incentives to plan participants.
 These awards may be cash or share settled, depending on their type.
 For 2023, all NEOs received equity awards made up of 50% time-based phantom share units and 50% cliff-vested performance share awards.
-All long-term incentive awards made to employees are generally subject to a three-year vesting period, with time-based awards vesting in equal installments on each of the first three anniversaries of the date of grant and performance-based awards vesting on the third anniversary of the date of grant, subject to achievement of the applicable performance goals.
+All long-term incentive awards made to employees are generally subject to a three-year vesting period, with time-based awards vesting in equal installments on each of the first three anniversaries of the date of grant and performance goals.
 All awards are subject to the approval of our Compensation Committee.